BlueDoblo/ChallengeTS/README.md

 I look for support on StackOverflow (I am 41 years old, so is very common for me, go to the source of knowledge, jaja and obviosly ChatGPT).

 # Tests
-To ensure the robustness of the solution, I test the app and in a differents ways and parameters.
+To ensure the robustness of the solution, I tested the app in different ways and parameters

 # Bonus Points
 About the bonus points i only develop the third point "Add a parameter to only crawl items in a specific condition (New, Pre-Owned, etc)."